sjjf/master_exterior_ballistics/examples/16in_modeling_run.md

                         Range steps for range table --start START         Starting range
   --end END             End range
+  -F FF,A               (form factor, departure angle) tuple - used to specify
-  -v MV, --mv MV        Initial velocity
+                        a set of form factors that will be used to determine the form factor for a given shot by interpolation -v MV, --mv MV        Initial velocity
   -m MASS, --mass MASS  Projectile mass
   -c CALIBER, --caliber CALIBER